Paediatric

 If oral is tolerated:

-6 months and over: azithromycin 10mg/kg (max 500mg) po OD for 3 days
+Penicillin allergy (severe and non-severe): azithromycin 10mg/kg (max 500mg) po OD for 3 days

 Atypical pneumonia is suspected* AND admission to hospital is warranted for respiratory support